aws-samples/using-amazon-qldb-and-aws-kms-to-improve-data-auditability/README.md

 ## Steps to deploy
 ### Installation & Initial setup
 1. Launch AWS CloudShell:
-  -  Login to your AWS account and open AWS CloudShell.
+Login to your AWS account and open AWS CloudShell.
 Refer to documentation [here](https://docs.aws.amazon.com/cloudshell/latest/userguide/working-with-cloudshell.html) on how to launch CloudShell.
 All CLI commands in subsequent stories in this Epic should be done in this CloudShell session.
 Login with the admin user credentials before proceeding with the next steps.

 2. Deploy the CloudFormation template:
-  - Create a file named 'template.yaml' with the code from the Code section.
-  - Set the name of the existing IAM user who will have administrative rights for the signing and encryption KMS keys by running the following command:
+  - Set the name of an existing IAM user who will have administrative rights for the signing and encryption KMS keys by running the following command (replace 'admin' with your IAM admin user name):
   ```bash
   export QLDB_KMS_ADMIN=admin
   ```